tel: +48 22 499 98 98

 Disadvantages of neodymium magnets:

-• Possible danger arising from small pieces of magnets can be dangerous, if swallowed, which is crucial in the context of child safety.
-It's also worth noting that small elements of these products have the potential to complicate diagnosis after entering the body.
+• Possible danger associated with microscopic parts of magnets can be dangerous, if swallowed, which becomes significant in the aspect of protecting young children.
+It's also worth noting that miniscule components of these products have the potential to hinder the diagnostic process when they are in the body.

 Do not bring neodymium magnets close to GPS and smartphones.